anokipersonal/log-function-fractal/README.md

-This repository contains several small programs (written in Julia) that demonstrates logarithmic functions, alongside with demonstrating several 'art' implementations (e.g. fractals, spirals, arts, etc).
+This repository contains several small programs (written in Julia) that demonstrates logarithmic functions, alongside with demonstrating several 'art' implementations (e.g. spirals, arts, etc).

 The repository is licensed in GNU General Public License (GPL 3).